NFT horror: Pixelmon investors lose millions on disfigured Pokemon clones

 As mania consumes the crypto market and investors ride high on triple-digit returns, NFTs have grown hotter than the sun.
 But naturally, some must get burned.

-And over the weekend, fans of the superhyped Pixelmon project—a Pokemon clone designed to launch a new metaverse of collectible, playable characters—found themselves ashed.
-For months, Pixelmon had gained momentum on social channels as a next generation of Pikachu and friends (its teasers featured artwork reminiscent of the massively popular Japanese franchise, but its makers have no affiliation to the Pokemon Company).
-It earned founders a staggering $70 million in mints when it went live in early February, notching one of the biggest launch sales ever for an NFT project.
+And over the weekend, fans of the superhyped Pixelmon project—a Pokemon clone designed to launch a new metaverse of catchable battle characters—found themselves in the ash.
+Calamity struck after months of social channel momentum for Pixelmon as a next-generation version of Pikachu and friends (its teasers featured artwork reminiscent of the massively popular Japanese franchise, but its makers have no affiliation to the Pokemon Company).
+The hype earned founders a staggering $70 million in mints when it went live in early February, notching one of the biggest launch sales ever for an NFT collection.

 !roadmap pic.twitter.com/4ReAcO50iE